d4l3k/cs313/hw2/hw2.md

 Third bug is related to conditional jumps.
 Things aren't correctly being stalled, when a conditional jump executes.
 The PC is predicted to follow the jump, and executes the first instruction before reverting back.

+## Part 2

+Changes work with fwdOrder, srcAHzd, sBHazard, aLoadUse, bLoadUse.
+Doesn't seem to work with cmov.
+Maybe because it's not forwarding the condition codes.